aflah1234/cinebook-/client/README.md

-# 🎬 LockMySeat – (Client)
+# 🎬 CineBook – (Client)

-This is the **React + Vite** frontend for **LockMySeat**, a sleek and responsive web application that lets users browse movies, view showtimes, select seats, and book movie tickets with ease.
+This is the **React + Vite** frontend for **CineBook**, a sleek and responsive web application that lets users browse movies, view showtimes, select seats, and book movie tickets with ease.

 ---